Rabbit Hash, Kentucky: Origin of name

 The hamlet was originally known as Carlton, but was required to change its name because mail was being mixed up with the larger community of Carrollton several miles down the Ohio River.
 The community is still referred to as the Carlton Voter Precinct.

 The name Rabbit Hash may derive from the historic use of the local rabbit population as food.
 During the early 19th century the town was well known for a rabbit hash meal.

 It is said that, in December 1847, the townsfolk were discussing what each family would be serving for their Christmas dinner.
 According to folklore, a man responded that he would be serving rabbit hash dinner.
 His response led to the other villagers nicknaming him "Rabbit Hash" as a joke.
-Eventually, the nickname became the known name of the village itself, and the steamboats on the nearby Ohio River stopping to order the famous hash referred to the town by it.
+Eventually, the nickname became the known name of the village itself, with the steamboats on the nearby Ohio River stopping to order the famous hash referred to in the town's name.